Balance Druid DPS Spec, Builds, and Talents — Battle for Azeroth (BfA) 8.2.5

 - Restoration Affinity grants you the Ysera's Gift passive ability, which heals you (or a nearby ally, if you are at full health yourself) for 3% of your maximum health every 5 seconds.
 Additionally, you gain access to the Restoration-spec abilities Rejuvenation, Wild Growth, and Swiftmend.

 We now recommend Restoration Affinity for Balance Druids.
-The healing provided by Swiftmend is a valuable 30-second cooldown version of Coastal Healing Potion that requires you to shift out of form to cast.
-Wild Growth provides moderate party healing, which can be used during periods of high damage taken that do not require you to deal any damage back to the target.
+The healing provided by Swiftmend is a valuable 30-second cooldown version of Abyssal Healing Potion that requires you to shift out of form to cast.
+Wild Growth provides moderate party healing at the expense of some damage.

 Feral Affinity can be used whenever you can make sure survivability will not be a problem, as it provides you with a small movement buff that is, in the long run, beneficial to damage.
-Being non-defensive, it is not advised in high damage progression encounters.
+Being non-defensive, it is not advised in most encounters.

 |?
 Mighty Bash||?
 Mass Entanglement||✔ Typhoon|